Child Custody, Parenting Plans & Related Matters

 Over 50 Years Of Family Law Experience On Your Side

 The attorneys of Diamond & Diamond, P.A., can help you in these and other family law related matters.
-Call our lawyers in Millburn at 973-671-1354 or email us for a free consultation.
+Call our lawyers in Millburn at 973-671-1354 or email us for a free initial consultation.
 Proudly serving northern New Jersey.